 Recognize the women who have positively influenced your life.

 It’s easy to fall into the trap of thinking that Women’s History Month only celebrates famous women.
-While many of the women who come to mind have indeed made grand contributions to society, it is the continuous, small, innumerable impacts that women have on those around them that make the biggest differences.
-If you have a woman in your life who encourages you or inspires you, be sure to thank her.
+Although many of the women who come to mind have indeed made grand contributions to society, all women are worth celebrating.
+Additionally, it is the continuous, small, innumerable impacts that women have on those around them that make the biggest differences.
+If you have a woman in your life who encourages or inspires you, be sure to thank her.

 Read about trailblazing women.